 In May 1999, SurModics purchased the land and building it currently occupies in Eden Prairie, Minnesota for approximately \$3.2 million.
-The purchase of the building was internally funded and remains unencumbered.
 The building has approximately 64,000 square feet of space.
-The Company occupies approximately 57,000 square feet and rents the remaining 7,000 square feet to one tenant.
+In June 2001, the Company purchased real property for approximately \$2.5 million for potential future expansion.
+The Company now intends to sell this property and expand into a different location.
+Subsequent to year-end, the Company purchased a 135,000 square foot facility on 27 acres of land in Bloomington, Minnesota for approximately \$7.1 million and intends to move its operations into this facility in early 2003.
+The purchases of these properties were internally funded and remain unencumbered.
 The Company believes that projected capacity of the manufacturing area is adequate to service the needs of its licensees for the foreseeable future.
-However, the Company is beginning to explore the need for a redundant manufacturing facility as part of its disaster recovery planning.